-In addition, the QMS requires the appointment of a Management Representative that reports directly to the Board of Directors.
-The Company also has in place classes of insurance at levels which, in the reasonable opinion of the Directors, are appropriate for its size and operations.
+In addition, the QMS requires the appointment of a 'Management Representative' that reports directly to the Board.
+The Company also has in place classes of insurance at levels which, in the reasonable opinion of the Directors and senior management, are appropriate for its size and operations.
 Management has reported the effectiveness of the Company's management of its material business risks to the Board during the reporting period.

-The Company's Audit and Risk Charter is displayed on the Company's website.
+The Company's Audit and Risk Charter is available on the Company's website.